28 November 2017

 New Hong Kong Ambassador and initiative

-Last Thursday evening 23 October 2017, several university and business leaders, philanthropists, scientists and clinicians, gathered at a special event at Government House in Perth for several exciting announcements.
+On 23 November 2017, several university and business leaders, philanthropists, scientists and clinicians, gathered at a special event at Government House in Perth for several exciting announcements.

 The evening also paid tribute to the Perron family and our patrons Mr Stan Perron AM, Professor Lyn Beazley AO FTSE and Dr Ken Michael AC.
 Our patron in chief, Her Excellency the Honourable Kerry Sanderson AC, Governor of Western Australia, hosted the evening and announced some exciting news for the institute.